huiminamychen/arin-whois/README.md

 # arin-whois
-Python Code for using ARIN’s Whois RESTful Web Service
+Python Code for using ARIN’s Whois RESTful web service to pull network and organization records

 # Requirements (Setup)